lmjh/doodle-this/BUGS.md

         )
 ```

 This meant that when the form reached the 'if form.isValid()' check, it was passing validation regardless of the contents of the request object, as the instance in the database had valid data which passed the test.
-Then, when the code tried to use the values it expected it to be in the request object, they weren't valid and errors were thrown.
+Then, when the code tried to use the values it expected to be in the request object, they weren't valid and errors were thrown.

 I resolved this issue by refactoring the view so that the form was validated first, and then the process for overwriting existing save slots was handled afterwards by setting the new drawing's object id equal to the saved drawing's object id, if there was one: